Close Menu

 Key Features of Put Options

 Puts can be used in isolation or as part of multi-leg strategies, such as spreads and collars.
-The combination of these features decides how risky, how much money you can get, and how much money you need to hold or write the option.
+The combination of these features determines how risky the option is, how much money you can receive, and how much money you need to hold or write the option.

 Mechanics of Put Options